keboola/connection-docs/storage/tables/csv-files.md

 {: .image-popup}
 ![Screenshot -- Excel Export - Notepad Convert](/storage/tables/excel-export-2.png)

-The resulting file `import-data.txt.csv` can now be imported into KBC Storage as a tab delimited file
+The resulting file `import-data.txt.csv` can now be imported into KBC Storage as a tab delimited file.

 {: .image-popup}
 ![Screenshot -- Excel Export - KBC Import](/storage/tables/excel-export-3.png)

-## Output CSV format
+## Output CSV Format
 When you export a table from Storage, the same format is used as for import:

 - **Delimiter** is set to comma `,`.